- The Autonomous City of Buenos Aires has committed to reduce its Community emissions by 30% by 2030 compared to 2008 emission level.

 -Arroyo Maldonado: a new 12km relief canal (in the form of an elongated tunnel) was constructed using the hydrofraise

 technique, a Latin American first.
 The improvements directly

 benefit 267,000 individuals and benefit the entire city indirectly

 -Arroyo Vega: a second tunnel to extend by 60% its capacity, is being constructed and will have 8.4 km long.

 In order to face weather changes it is essential to have consistent data collected over many years.
 The new sensor system seeks to complement the existing weather alert network, by better understanding the status of sewers and channel relievers, allowing the building of an early alert to possible flooding.

 The new system provides underground information in real time about rainfall and storm effects in different neighbourhoods of the City.
 It is equipped with 28 water level sensors (limnigraphs) located in rainfall drainage systems which shall provide data regarding the amount of water concentrated in relation to pipe capacity during heavy rainfall events that is received in the CUCC.

 Currently, the City of Buenos Aires has a weather alert network run by the Emergency Squad along with the Ministry of Environment and Public Space that monitors permanently meteorological, hydrological and environmental parameters that will allow to model, predict and anticipate flooding.

-Autonomous City of Buenos Aires has reported 13 government operational inventories, since 2000.
-In its latest inventory, compiled in 2012, the "Transport", "Other" and "Agriculture, forest and other land use" are identified as key emission sources.
+The Autonomous City of Buenos Aires has reported 13 government operational inventories, since 2000.
+In its latest inventory, compiled in 2012, the Transport is identified as key emission source.